Photography and text by Melita Maria Vangelatou

 All photos © Melita Vangelatou

-You can also read an interview with Melita right here in the Pictorial Mag.
+You can also read an interview with Melita right here on the website.
 The Benaki Museum has a page about the exhibition Casablanca.
 The book that accompanies the exhibition is available for order at the Benaki Museum´s website.